| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 Contains supported strategies to calculate distance between two points.

-Use of one the methods in sean()
+Use of one of two methods in sean() or sensitivity_analysis().

 vector